NancyAkinyi/PythonProjects/README.md

 # PythonProjects

-This is a repository with the Python projects I have done using Jupyter Notebooks,
+This is a repository with the Python projects I have done using Jupyter Notebook.